Home Accidents, Deaths and Injuries: Statistics and Facts

 Fires, flames and smoke caused 3,100 deaths, while choking caused 3,000 deaths.
 Mechanical suffocation caused 1,600 fatalities, and drowning accounted for 1,400 deaths.
 Natural heat and cold claimed 1,200 lives, and firearms caused 400 deaths.

-Home insurance covers repair costs and liability expenses from accidents or damage caused by these preventable incidents.
+Home insurance covers repair costs and liability expenses tied to these preventable incidents.

 Poisoning

-Poisoning caused 77,000 home deaths in 2023, making it the leading cause of fatalities for three age groups: 95% of deaths among adults aged 25 to 44, 92% for those aged 15 to 24 and 83% for those aged 45 to 64.
+Poisoning caused 77,000 home deaths in 2023, the leading cause across three age groups: it accounted for 95% of deaths among adults aged 25 to 44, 92% for those aged 15 to 24 and 83% for those aged 45 to 64.
 Poisoning incidents include drug overdoses, excessive alcohol or caffeine consumption and carbon monoxide exposure.

 Cleaning supplies like bleach, detergents and other chemicals are fatal if ingested.
 Paint and pesticides pose serious risks.
-Store these products in secure locations out of children's reach.
+These products should be stored in secure locations out of children's reach.

 Falling

 Falls affect people of all ages, but fatalities are more common among older adults.
-Falls were the leading cause of home deaths for those aged 65 to 74, accounting for 36% of fatalities.
-The risk rises for those aged 75 and older, where falls accounted for 78% of deaths.
+Falls were the leading cause of home deaths for those aged 65 to 74, at 36% of fatalities.
+The fall death rate rises sharply for those aged 75 and older, where falls accounted for 78% of deaths.

-Everyday household items like toys, walkers or poorly placed rugs cause trips and falls.
-Bathrooms and stairs are hazardous.
-Install grab bars in bathrooms, use non-slip mats, ensure good lighting and keep walkways clear of clutter or tripping hazards.
+Everyday household items like toys, walkers and poorly placed rugs cause trips and falls.
+Bathrooms and stairs are the most common locations.
+Grab bars in bathrooms, nonslip mats, adequate lighting and clear walkways reduce fall risk.

 Choking